Shukri Mohamed | | Conversion Design | 0 comments

 3 Conversion Design Elements Your Nonprofit Needs to Be Using

-2 min read ✭ In this post, we will explain how you can use conversion design elements on your website as a form of storytelling.
+2 min to read ✭ In this post, we will explain how you can use conversion design elements on your website as a form of storytelling.

 DON’T YOU HATE POP-UPS?

 We do too!
 However, there’s one thing about conversion design if done right that many don’t know about.
 That is with conversion design you are able to utilize storytelling.
 Imagine having different elements on site that tell your users a story.
 These elements can lead your user through different pages on site all while getting them invested in your mission.
 The 3 different elements we recommend to use when telling a story are a smart bar, a scroll box, and a pop up.
 We’ll run through an example to show how these three elements can be used.

 Say you are a foster care and adoption services agency and your goal is to get more people to become foster and adoptive parents and you want them to fill out an Inquiry Form.
 The best way to go about this is to start with smart bar on your homepage.
 A new user has just landed on your site and is curious to know more about the foster and adoption process, but they are still a little hesitant.
 So the first thing they see is a smart bar that runs at either the top or bottom of your homepage.